ricksteruk/aya_devnet_guide/prometheus_guide.md

 ### Setting up Grafana

 First we need to select a data source.
 Go to Connections > Add new connection.
-Search for Prometheus and select
+Search for Prometheus and select it.

 ![AddDataSource](monitoring_assets/grafana_add_data.png)